cstate/cstate/README.md

 And the folder `public` can now be hosted.

-As you can imagine, manual building is a little bit tedious but a great option to have available programatically.
+As you can imagine, manual building is a little bit tedious but a great option to have available programmatically.

 ### Docker